qmk/qmk_firmware/users/ericgebhart/readme.md

 ### Thumb clusters.

 Thumb clusters can be chosen by layer with the value of **THUMBS_ARE**.

-This is currently manipulated for beakl wi in map.h.
+At the core of the thumb clusters are a set of six keys which can be changed to a one of a set of keys, with settings in the config.
+Supporting a 4 key thumb cluster would just need a similar set.

-The newer Hands down variants also have need of this.
+The newer Hands down variants also have need of thumb clusters which can take a letter.
+A default can be given in config.h.
-To change the thumb cluster for hands down, maltron or rsthd, set the value for the thumbs in _config.h_.
+Each keymap layer entry can give it's letter to change the thumb cluster.
+This is needed for hands down, maltron, rsthd, and beakl wi.

-These layouts use a special thumb cluster variant which will use the value of __THUMB_LETTER__ to place a letter on one of the thumb keys.
+These layouts use a special thumb cluster variant which will use the value of *THUMB_LETTER* to place a letter on one of the thumb keys.

 It is reasonably easy to add a new thumb cluster and use it.
-Add it to thumbs.h, add to the list of macros for it's suffix, and turn it on in config.h
+Add it to thumbs.h, add to the list of macros for it's suffix, and turn it on by setting it to *THUMBS_ARE* in config.h

 Additionally a thumb cluster can be set for the various function layers as well.
 The transparent thumbs can be used, or something else.
 The nav and